amit-jha-cmd/EasyDL/README.md

 # EasyDL

-A python module to easily generate deep learning models in popular deep learning frameworks
+A python module to easily generate deep learning models in popular deep learning frameworks and train it without writing any actual piece of code.